mechanomi/hunting-unicorns/docs/preparation.rst

 ..
 NOTE::

-   If you're buying pre-prepared bunny rabbits, butterflies, or fawn flanks, be sure to buy the magical variety (i.e., hand-sourced from an enchanted forest).
+   If you're buying pre-prepared bunny rabbits, butterflies, or fawn flanks, be sure to buy the magical variety (i.e., hand-sourced from an :ref:`enchanted forest <prep-location>`).

 .. _prep-location: